halafreijat/Learning_Journal/README.md

 # to Develop a Growth Mindset
+i am hala freijat ,i have 28 years ago i have a bachelore degee of electrical and electronic engineer from mutah university , i have Experience in atracking system from a jordan custme and i worked in many robotics programing such as **EVO3 & WEDO2**

 **firstly,Acknowledge and embrace imperfections & View challenges as opportunities** **and  Replace the word “failing” with the word “learning **then i would spend more time and work harder**